orthanc-mirrors/orthanc-book/Sphinx/source/plugins/transfers.rst

       "MaxPushTransactions" : 4, // Maximum number of simultaneous receptions in push mode "MaxHttpRetries" : 0,      // Maximum number of HTTP retries for one bucket "PeerConnectivityTimeout": 2, // HTTP Timeout (in seconds) used when checking if a remote peer has the transfer plugin enabled in /transfers/peers GET route
-      "PeerCommitTimeout": 600   // HTTP Timeout (in seconds) used when committing a push transaction (new in 1.6 - not released yet)
+      "PeerCommitTimeout": 600   // HTTP Timeout (in seconds) used when committing a push transaction (new in 1.6) }
-    }
   }